 Any vulnerability, including those that may arise from a physical or learning difficulty will be considered when formulating the individual pupil's EHC Plan or Individual Healthcare Plan (IHCP).
 The views of parents and the pupil, regardless of their age and understanding, will be actively sought in formulating the plan and in the necessary regular reviews of these arrangements.
+Any changes to the intimate care plan will be made in writing and without delay, even if the change in arrangements is temporary e.g. staff shortages, changes to staff rotas etc.

 Pupils are entitled to respect and privacy at all times and especially when in a state of undress, including, for example, when changing, toileting and showering.
-There does, however, need to be an appropriate level of supervision in order to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
+There does, however, need to be an appropriate level of supervision to safeguard pupils, satisfy health and safety considerations and ensure that bullying or teasing does not occur.
 The supervision will be appropriate to the needs and age of the young people concerned and sensitive to the potential for embarrassment.

-We have written individual healthcare plans (IHCPs) in place for any pupil who could be expected to require intimate care and wherever possible, we will ensure that pupils are actively consulted about their own healthcare plan.
+We have written individual healthcare plans (IHCPs) in place for any pupil who could be expected to require intimate care.
+Wherever possible, we will ensure that pupils are actively consulted about their own healthcare plan.
+We will also ensure that intimate/personal care is provided by staff known to the child.

-- adhere to the school's intimate care procedures; - make other staff aware of the task being undertaken; - · always explain to the pupil what is happening before a care procedure begins;

-- consult with colleagues where any variation from the agreed procedure/healthcare plan is necessary; - record the justification for any variations to the agreed procedure/health care plan and share this information with the pupil and their parent; - avoid any visually intrusive behaviour; - where there are changing rooms announce their intention of entering; - always consider the supervision needs of the pupils and only remain in the room where their needs require this.
+- adhere to the school's intimate care procedures; - make other staff aware of the task being undertaken; - always explain to the pupil what is happening before a care procedure begins; - consult with colleagues where any variation from the agreed procedure/healthcare plan is necessary; - record the justification for any variations to the agreed procedure/health care plan and share this information with the pupil and their parent; - avoid any visually intrusive behaviour; - where there are changing rooms announce their intention of entering; - always consider the supervision needs of the pupils and only remain in the room where their needs require this.